Essex Golf & Country Club: Tournaments and Championships

 The golf world's attention was once again focused on Essex when the club hosted the 1998 du Maurier Classic, the fourth "Major" on the LPGA Tour.
 The $1.2 million (US) tournament was held from July 27 to August 2, a great financial success, recorded as one of the best run du Maurier events ever which broke an all-time attendance record in the 25-year history of the event.
 The $180,000 (US) first place prize was won by Brandie Burton with an 18 under par 270, one stroke better than Annika Sörenstam.
-The field included LPGA Hall of Famers Nancy Lopez, Joanne Carner and Beth Daniel as well as the 1998 rookie sensation Se Ri Pak and all of the world's finest LPGA players.

 The highlight of the centennial year was the hosting of the PGA Senior Tour's 1.6 million AT&T Canada Senior Open Championship, placing the club as one of the only three Canadian golf clubs to have hosted a PGA Tour, LPGA Tour and a Senior PGA Tour event.
 Tom Jenkins won the tournament over Bruce Lietzke, Morris Hatalsky and Walter Morgan.
-A new course record was set when sixty-one-year-old Walter Morgan recorded an incredible 11 under par 60 in the second round of the tournament, improving on the 63 shot by Jerry Pate in the 1976 Canadian Open.
+A new course record was set when Walter Morgan recorded an 11 under par 60 in the second round of the tournament, improving on the 63 shot by Jerry Pate in the 1976 Canadian Open.

 Renovation

 In 1998, Essex also undertook a massive renovation project to improve the club's facilities, practice range, parking, course maintenance facility and a total refurbishment of the clubhouse facilities.
 In 2002, the club's 100th year, Essex embarked on a major kitchen improvement plan, enlarging and equipping the existing facility with the most up-to-date conveniences.
-In addition, the entire roof of the magnificent structure was replaced.
+In addition, the entire roof of the structure was replaced.
 During 2003, work was completed on a new million-dollar irrigation system.
 Essex was also privileged to host the Seniors Triangular Matches composed of teams from Canada and the United States and an international team from the British Isles.
 The fall of 2005 saw the commencement of the Renaissance Plan, a project which included restoring the fairways and greens back to their original Donald Ross design as well as a rebuilding and restoration of the bunkers.
 The project was completed in the fall of 2006.